 - According to the source of heat

-- In fire tube boilers the hot gases produced by the combustion of fuel passes through the tubes, which are surrounded by water.
+- In fire tube boilers the hot gases produced by the combustion of fuel pass through the tubes, which are surrounded by water.

 - The heat from the gases in conduction through the walls of the tubes to the surrounded water.